bpetya44/bpetya44/README.md

 ### Hey there, I am Petya Angelova  <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="35px">
-Passionate self-taught full stack web developer and a freelance software engineer.
+Full stack web developer and a freelance software engineer.
 I'am learning all the time.
 New tehnology is somethins I cannot miss.
 Explorer by ❤️ and code is something that I practice as much as I possibly can.

-I am open-source enthusiast and I learned a lot from the community, so I love to collaborate.
+I am open-source enthusiast and I learned a lot from the community, I love to collaborate.
 ```
   ____                  ____
  / __ \___  ___ ___    / __/__  __ _____________